flosommerfeld/ESP8266-IKEA-Skarsta-Trotten-Web-Dashboard/README.md

 ![arduino build workflow](https://github.com/flosommerfeld/ESP8266-Ikea-Skarsta-WebDashboard/actions/workflows/build-arduino-sketches.yml/badge.svg)

-Web Dashboard for controlling an Ikea Skarsta/Trotten table which comes from the factory with manual height adjustment.
+ESP8266 project for adjusting the height of an Ikea Skarsta/Trotten table via a Web Dashboard.

-The hardware selection and 3D models of this project are mainly based on the [Instructable](https://www.instructables.com/Motorizing-an-IKEA-SKARSTA-Table/) of user pashiran.
-In comparison, this project uses a website ("web dashboard") for controlling the table height and a ultrasonic sensor for measuring the height instead of an optical endstop.
-There are no hardware switches, just the website which can be accessed via the hosted ESP8266 server (which shall be in the same network as your clients).
+The table only comes with a crank from the factory - this project replaces the manual crank with a motor so there is no more need for manual cranking.
+This project aims to show you how to digitize an Ikea table.

 ## Showcase